ssvlabs/SIPs/sips/adapt_fees_to_declared_effective_balance.md

 ### New implementation

-Earning for last snpashot + fees for one block
+Operator earnings for last snpashot + fees for one block.

 `((currentBlock - snapshotBlock) * (snapshotTotalETH / 32) * operatorFee)`